-To establish the irrigation share of fixed costs, total fixed costs must be allocated between medium and high priority WAE in each relevant tariff group.
-Variable costs are allocated according to usage of water.
+To establish the irrigation share of fixed costs, total fixed costs must be allocated between MP and HP WAE in each relevant tariff group.
+Variable costs were allocated according to water use.

-The Authority has identified in earlier chapters its preferred approach to allocating costs between medium and high priority WAE.
-This approach is summarised in Table 6.3.
+Earlier, the Authority identified its preferred approach to allocating costs between MP and HP WAE.
+The Authority's general approach is summarised in Table 6.3.